top of page

 The Community College of Philadelphia

 There have been three dominant businesses in the Baldwin Park neighborhood over the last 200 years.
-Baldwin Locomotive works was here from 1835 to 1928.
+Baldwin Locomotive Works was here from 1835 to 1928.
 I-T-E Corporation started out in our neighborhood at 19th and Hamilton Streets in 1900 and was a major landowner and employer here from the 1940’s until the 1970’s.
 For the last 50 years the dominant business has been the Community College of Philadelphia (CCP), with 1,200 employees.
 This article will remind us of what came before the CCP campus; the second article here will examine the changes over the more recent years.
-The history of CCP is available on Wikipedia and the CCP website, so these articles will focus on details of neighborhood interest.
+The history of CCP is available on Wikipedia, so these articles will focus on details of neighborhood interest.

 campus.png